 1. Can You Get a Student Loan Before College Admission in Singapore?

-No. When applying for a student loan, one of the documents that lenders require is the admission letter from the college you are joining.
-This is the proof that you have been accepted and the money will go into paying for your education.
+No. When applying for a student loan, one of the documents that banks require is the admission letter from the college you are joining.
+This is proof that you have been accepted by the school and that the money will go into paying for your education.

 The only time when it is possible to get a loan for education before admission is if you decide to use a personal loan.
-Most lenders only check your ability to repay and your credit score before approving your personal loan.
+Most banks only check your ability to repay and your credit score before approving personal loans.

 2. How Long Does a Student Loan Take to Get Processed?

-If you apply for a student loan correctly and with all the required documents, including the letter of admission, it will take about one week to process.
-However, it might take longer if additional documents are required by the lender.
+Once you have applied for a student loan and submitted the required documents, including the letter of admission, it will take about one week to process.
+However, it might take longer if additional documents are required by the bank.
 To get the application completed faster, consider using Lendela.

 3. Can You Take Two Student Loans in Singapore?

-Well, there is no direct answer to this question.
-Some banks will not allow you to take two student loans, but there are others that do not mind.
+Some banks will not allow you to take two student loans, but others do not mind.
 However, it is important to rethink your payment capabilities before applying for a second student loan.

-The best thing is to only borrow the amount you can comfortably pay.
+The best thing is to only borrow an amount that you can comfortably pay.